Alex Mortensen

-Alexander Christian Mortensen (born November 24, 1985) is an American football coach and former player.
-He is currently the interim head coach for the UAB Blazers.
-He played college football as a quarterback for the Arkansas Razorbacks and the Samford Bulldogs.
+Alexander Christian Mortensen (born November 24, 1985) is an American football coach and former player who is the head coach at the University of Alabama at Birmingham.
+He played college football as a quarterback for the University of Arkansas and Samford University.
 He was signed by the Tennessee Titans as an undrafted free agent in 2009.

 Early life

 Mortensen attended Landmark Christian School in Atlanta, Georgia.
 He was named the 2003 Atlanta Journal-Constitution Class-A Offensive Player of the Year at Landmark Christian.
 As a senior, he completed 159-of-269 passes for 2,565 yards and 29 touchdowns, was named first-team all-state by the Associated Press and the Atlanta Journal-Constitution and was a three-time all-state selection.
 The team posted a record of 29–7 over his last three seasons.
 He was also selected to the Tom Lemming's Prep Football Report All-America squad, which ranked him as the No. 25 overall quarterback in the country and the No. 1 quarterback in Georgia and was rated as the No. 29 pro-style quarterback in the nation by Rivals.com.
 He received the Headmaster's Award for student leadership in high school.